 The San Diego employment discrimination attorneys of Haeggquist & Eck, LLP offers legal representation for employees who suffer employment discrimination in San Diego and surrounding counties.
-Call our office today for a free consultation during which we can discuss the facts of your case.
+Call our office today for a free case evaluation during which we can discuss the facts of your case.
 Retaining an attorney is an important step to take when you want to hold your employer liable for discrimination.

 No one wants to feel discriminated against at work.

 Both federal and state laws prohibit employment discrimination based on several employee or applicant characteristics.
 These laws aim to ensure that employees in California and across the U.S. receive equal treatment and opportunities at work, and they provide rights and remedies for employees who experience discrimination in violation of the law.